 David.
 That totally surprised me.
 I asked him if there was any possibility that Psalm 110 was written by

 David, and he said that there was no possibility of that at all.
 I asked how he knew that, and he said that everyone knows that.
 (I should have asked how "everyone" knew that.)
 I thought I was slaughtered again.
 I was wondering how Paul could have beaten all the Jews

 in proving that Jesus was the Messiah if all the Christian OT interpretations had such problems.
 So I looked at the rest of Ps 110, and I asked concerning v4

 , Then how could David be a priest according to the order of Melchizedek?
 The rabbi looked up the cross references, and they were no help.
 Then he went to the writings of the greatest rabbi of all, Rashi.
 He read to me what Rashi wrote about this Psalm.
 Rashi said that Psalm 110 was written by David to Abraham.
 I stopped him there, Psalm 110 was written by whom?
 You said that it was impossible that Ps 110 was written by David.
-He was ashamed because He had spoken so confidently that it was an established fact that this Psalm had not been written by David, and here the top Rabbi affirms that it is written by David.
+He was ashamed because He had spoken so confidently that it was an established fact that this Psalm had not been written by David, and here the top Rabbi understands that it is written by David.
 Even though I had lost all the other arguments, this made it seem that I had won overall.
 The rabbi then told my mother that he needed to kidnap me for a month in order to un-brainwash me, but my mother would not agree to that.
 When I went back to college, I studied all the passages again in light of the rabbi's arguments and found the obvious fallacies in his arguments, and the more difficult answers to them.

 - I am following the KJV convention to translate the Hebrew name of God, Jehovah, as "the LORD" to show the difference between God the Father and the Messiah, my Lord, throughout this psalm.